zdu-strong/transparent-republic/lumen/README.md

 Merchants may choose accepted currency types.<br/>
 Users pay in any currency.
 System auto-converts with no fees.<br/>

-## Thinking: Equal-Value Allocation During Paired Deposits

-During an exchange, the resulting amounts of central currency on the two sides are unequal.
-Like water flowing from one pool into another, how should the value be allocated?<br/>

-The exchange formula is incorrect.<br/>

-The combined result of first depositing US$100 together with ¥200, and then depositing US$200 together with ¥100, should be equal to the result of depositing US$300 and ¥300 in a single operation.<br/>

-An exchange consists of two stages: first, depositing a single currency to obtain central currency, and then withdrawing another currency by redeeming the central currency.<br/>

-The values of the currencies on both sides are equal, but the amounts of central currency are unequal.<br/>

-What exactly should happen when two pools containing the same currencies are merged?<br/>

 ## Parallel Computation

 The database is responsible only for data retrieval, while the application performs the exchange-rate calculations.<br/>